 In the state of Nevada, a statutory formula prescribes the amount of child support that either parent is required to pay.
 “Statutory” refers to a law that Nevada’s state legislature has made.

 They are laws that attorneys and judges are required to follow.
 The formula for child support is contained in NRS 125B.070 (Nevada Revised Statute).
-Or the child supports an online calculator that our team of highly skilled divorce lawyers has created.
+Or the child supports an online calculator that our team of highly skilled family lawyers Las Vegas has created.
 However, sometimes it is necessary to alter child support.

 It is assumed that the child support formula will be sufficient for the needs of children.
 However, under certain circumstances, a skilled divorce attorney can ask for the standard calculation to be changed.
 Judges only have limited abilities to change or “deviate” the support amount, from the provided child support guidelines.
 NRS 125B.080 details under which circumstances the standard calculation can be changed.